Amb (princely state): Nawab Khan Tanoli

-Mir Nawab Khan Tanoli was the ruler of The Tanawal valley and the Chief of the Hazara region from circa 1810 until he died in 1818.
+Mir Nawab Khan Tanoli was the ruler of Tanawal Valley and the chief of the Hazara region from 1810 until he died in 1818.
 During his rule, he faced many attacks from the Sikh Empire and Durrani Empire, resulting in a significant loss of territory.
-He was 26 years old, when he was assassinated by Azim Khan on October 13, 1818 in the Stratagem of Peshawar.
+He was 26 years old, when he was assassinated by Azim Khan on October 13, 1818 during the Stratagem of Peshawar.

-The main reason for the war is that Mir Nawab Khan defied Durrani and the other main reason was that, when Azim Khan's mother was traveling to Kashmir via Tanwal, Nawab Khan's soldier collected the taxes from her.
-Azim Khan then traveled through Tanwal and then Nawab Khan's soldiers collected taxes through Azim Khan as well.
+The main reason for the conflict was that Mir Nawab Khan defied Durranis.
 After Azim Khan took the complaint to the Afghan court, the Afghan Ruler of that time immediately sent his army.

-Nawab Khan Tanoli's sons, Painda Khan and Maddad Khan began the series of rebellion against the Sikhs and Durrani, which continued throughout his lifetime.
+Nawab Khan Tanoli's sons, Painda Khan and Maddad Khan began a series of rebellion against the Sikhs and Durranis, which continued throughout his lifetime.

 Painda Khan Tanoli

-From about 1813, Painda Khan Tanoli is famed for his staunch rebellion against Maharaja Ranjit Singh's governors of Hazara.
+From about 1813, Painda Khan Tanoli is known for his rebellion against Maharaja Ranjit Singh's governors of Hazara.
 He was the son of Mir Nawab Khan Tanoli.

-From about 1813, Painda Khan Tanoli engaged in a lifelong rebellion against the Sikhs, who, realizing the potential dangers of his rebellion, set up forts at strategic locations to keep him in check.
+From about 1813, Painda Khan Tanoli engaged in a long rebellion against the Sikhs, who, realizing the potential dangers of his rebellion, set up forts at strategic locations to keep him in check.
 Hari Singh Nalwa took this initiative during his governorship.
-To consolidate his hold on Tanawal and to unite the Tanoli people, Tanoli first had to contend with his major rivals within the tribe itself, that is, the chiefs of the Suba Khani/Pallal Khel section, whom he subdued after a bitter struggle.
+To consolidate his hold on Tanawal and to unite the Tanoli people, Tanoli first had to contend with his major rivals within the tribe itself, that is, the chiefs of the Suba Khani (Pallal Khel) section, whom he subdued after a bitter struggle.

-Tanoli set the tone for regional resistance in Upper Hazara against Sikh rule.
+Painda Khan set the tone for regional resistance in Upper Hazara against Sikh rule.
 In 1828, he created and gifted the smaller neighbouring state of Phulra to his younger brother Maddad Khan Tanoli.

 Painda Khan briefly took over the valley of Agror in 1834.
 Agror was restored to Ata Muhammad Khan, the chief of that area, a descendant of Akhund Ahmed Sad-ud-din.